-The company has well-known business partner such as Hi-Lex Coorperation with license agreements and technical assistance and parts manufacturer in domestic and overseas.
+The company has well-known business partners such as Hi-Lex Corporation with license agreements and technical assistance and parts manufacturers in domestic and overseas.
 This makes the company able to manufacture quality parts with internationally accepted.
-This is the main reason that the company has been recognized in the standard and products quality.
+This is the main reason that the company has been recognized in the standard and product quality.